 - High Pressure – As pressure increases, the ability for the nasal passages to accept the airflow becomes more difficult.
 This air intensity can lead to dry nasal passages and even force a mouth to open.
 The ability of a full face mask to disperse high pressure more readily provides comfort to traditional nasal CPAP mask users on pressures above 15cm H₂O.

 - Upper Lip/Teeth Pain – Unfortunately, many CPAP users tighten masks more than necessary.
 A CPAP mask should rest on the face and not be overly tightened.
 As a person tightens a mask due to cushion degradation or leakage, upper lip or teeth pain can occur.
 A full face mask fits below the lower lip, sitting directly on the chin.
 Even if you use a full face mask only a week out of the month, it will help alleviate the negative impact of constant nasal mask use.

 - Change of Pace – It’s normal for people to have a few different masks to use for CPAP therapy.
 In fact, using different style masks helps to eliminate skin irritation and combat pressure point soreness.
 Because a full face mask rests on the face at different points than other masks, it can offer a different feel and fit and provide a good change of pace.

 Each CPAP mask manufacturer such as Philips Respironics, ResMed and Fisher & Paykel offer a full line of full face masks which can meet the needs of the most discerning CPAP user.
-Although it can take a bit of time to get used to, a full face mask can mean the difference between effective and comfortable CPAP therapy and incompliance.
+Although it can take a bit of time to get familiar with, a full face mask can mean the difference between effective and comfortable CPAP therapy and compliance.